EBlini/ElvioBlini/content/post/07 Announcing BEST-VS/index.md

 - pupillometry
 title: Announcing BEST-VS!
 subtitle: "Behavioral, autonomic, and Electrophysiological SignaTures of Vestibular Stimulation"
-summary: "A new funded project will bring me to Rovereto to study the behavioral, autonomic, and electrophysiological correlates of vestibular stimulation"
+summary: "A new funded project will bring me to<br>
+Rovereto to study the behavioral, autonomic,<br>
+and electrophysiological correlates of<br>
+vestibular stimulation"

 ---